joemamasofat676767/SnS-AI/README.md

 comments: Gemini
 AI knowledge: Deepseek
 # development
-using embeddings instead of the curretn weight system
+using embeddings instead of the current weight system